-The connecting flanges on the device can be equipped with 4, 6 or 8 drill holes (see "Drawings" chapter for available versions).
+The connecting flanges on the device can have 4 or 8 drill holes (see "Drawings" chapter for available versions).

-The device can be equipped with a maximum of 4 reed-type switches (normally open contact or change-over contact).
-Special versions can be equipped with up to 6 normally open contacts.
+The device can be equipped with a maximum of 6 reed-type switches (max.
+6 normally open contacts or max.
+4 change-over contacts).
 The reed-type switches are connected electrically via the terminal box.